1 in 5 Canadians struggle with insomnia.

 You may have tried some of these and found that they just don’t work.
 That’s because these remedies do not address the root cause of your insomnia.

-Cognitive behavioural therapy for insomnia (CBT-I) will target the cause of your sleep problem.
+Cognitive behavioural therapy for insomnia (CBT-I) together with acceptance and commitment therapy (ACT) will target the cause of your sleep problem.

-Unlike store bought sleep products and prescribed sleeping pills, CBT-I focuses on breaking the cycle of chronic insomnia to bring you long term results.
+Unlike store bought sleep products and prescribed sleeping pills, a blend of CBT-I together with ACT focuses on breaking the cycle of chronic insomnia to bring you long term results.

 My Unique Answer To Your Sleep Problems